Mitchell scores 29 points, Jazz beat Grizzlies for 2-1 lead

 MEMPHIS, Tenn.
-(AP)Donovan Mitchell says he’s working his way back to his All-Star level.

-To the rest of the Utah Jazz, he looks just like himself.

-Mitchell scored 10 of his 29 points in the fourth quarter and the top-seeded Utah Jazz beat the Memphis Grizzlies 121-111 on Saturday night to take a 2-1 lead in the first-round playoff series.
+(AP) — Donovan Mitchell scored 10 of his 29 points in the fourth quarter and the top-seeded Utah Jazz beat the Memphis Grizzlies 121-111 on Saturday night to take a 2-1 lead in the first-round series.

 Rudy Gobert had 15 points and 14 rebounds, Bojan Bogdanovic and Jordan Clarkson added 15 apiece, and Royce O’Neale had 12.